cleancoderscollaborative/mastermind/README.md

     Application starting on https://solid-sniffle-6pp459r6j53qg6-3000.app.github.dev/
     ```
 1. Cmd/ctrl-click the URL (cmd on a Mac, ctrl on Windows or Linux) to launch the browser page.
+You may get a message about connecting to a port on another user's Codespace, that happens because
+third-party cookies are not enabled.
+Ignore it, and move on.
 1. Verify the application works and shows the logo and message:

     ![Verify](./.assets/verify-image.png)